Banner image: Growing Seed Point 1, by Dr Linda Erceg.

 The University sees a very clear link between art, creativity and innovation and our involvement in this public art commission reflects this.

-The sculptures are created from recycled plastics, including game fishing line, drinking straws, garden tubing and mesh, cable and truck rope, rubber, irrigation polypipe and cable ties.
+The sculptures were created from recycled plastics, including game fishing line, drinking straws, garden tubing and mesh, cable and truck rope, rubber, irrigation polypipe and cable ties.

 Dr Erceg said while she starts with a detailed architectural plan for each site, the final sculpture evolves in response to the space she is working in.